Tax ID # 41-3190956

 About Us

-Ohio Alley Cat Rescue began when a feral cat we named Kiko, that we had been feeding for several months, brought us her litter on May 5, 2025.
+Ohio Alley Cat Rescue began when a feral cat we named Kiko, that we had been feeding for several months, brought us her litter.
 Her three kittens were three weeks old.
 The entire family had worms and the Queen was dehydrated, weak, and had a severed tail.
 Under the guidance of our veterinarian, we nursed Kiko back to health.
-In June 2025, she was spayed and her tail was amputated.
+Kiko was spayed and her tail was amputated.
 Following recovery in our home, Kiko was released back to the outdoors.
 She visits us daily.
-She was a wonderful mother and her babies thrived.
-In November 2025, each kitten was adopted, finding their forever homes.
+She was a wonderful mother and her babies thrived, in time being adopted and finding their forever homes.

 Kiko, with her son